Teaching to the test that matters most: Life

 Our application process is a series of simple steps, and we are here to help every step of the way.
 We can't wait to get to know you!

 Connection in community has always been an important tenet at Maine Coast Waldorf School.
 Now, more than ever, we stand together as a school community.

 Our extensive plan includes universal masking, social distancing, and outdoor classrooms on our beautiful 75 acres of fields, forests and gardens

 ABOUT MAINE COAST WALDORF SCHOOL

-Founded in 1984 as Merriconeag Waldorf School, Maine Coast Waldorf serves some 250 students from early childhood through high school.
-Between our early childhood-8th grade campus in Freeport and our high school at Pineland Farms, our students take advantage of acres of outdoor classrooms and woodland trails.
+Founded in 1984, Maine Coast Waldorf serves some 295 students from early childhood through high school.
+Our early childhood-12th grade campus in Freeport offers our students state-of-the-art buildings, as well as acres of outdoor classrooms and woodland trails.

 We foster independent thinking, creative problem solving, and a sense of connection to equip students for future challenges, while inspiring them to create their own opportunities.
 At Maine Coast Waldorf School, we offer an education for life.

 Alum Spotlight: Lani GeistwalkerFriday, February 26, 2021

 Lani was a student at MCWS from nursery school through grade 8.
 She currently is the co-founder and owner of Cultivating Thyme Wellness and serves as the Wish and Volunteer Coordinator for Make-A-Wish Maine.
 Lani gives much credit to her Waldorf education and the relationships made here for preparing her for a career helping others. […]Read More »